Shashikala-manohari/QR-based-bus-pass-system/README.md

-# QR-Based Bus Pass System
+# QR-Based Bus Pass System🚌

 ## Overview
 The inefficiencies of traditional paper-based bus pass systems have led to delays, increased operational costs, and environmental concerns.
 This project proposes a simulated QR code-based bus pass system to enhance efficiency, reduce costs, and promote sustainability.
 By leveraging digital technology, this system provides a seamless and user-friendly experience for passengers while streamlining public transportation processes.